Economic Data freely available online

 ... and working and research papers published by central banks.

 There is also a substantial statistical section.
-It is the best source for data on nominal and real exchange rate indices (covering 59 currencies).
-It uses narrow indices with data going back to 1963 and broad indices with data going back to 1994.
-In each case data are available in Excel format or, using CSV, "produced using stats.bis.org, the new interactive application for accessing BIS statistical data".
+It is the best source for data on nominal and real exchange rate indices.
+It uses narrow indices (comprising 26 and 27 economies for the nominal and real indices, respectively) with data going back to 1964, and broad indices (comprising 61 economies) with data going back to 1994.
+In each case data are available in Excel format.
+Alternatively you can download all the files as single CSV file.
+Recent exchange rate index data can be browsed with BIS Statistics Explorer or queried with BIS Statistics Warehouse.

 The statistical section also has data on cross-border lending and borrowing of banks: